How Long Should You Leave Aquarium Lights On—The Light Schedule

 That said, algae will probably grow in your aquarium anyway, whether too much light or not, so what is important is to keep the extent in check.

 In case of algae thriving in your tank even in fairly low light, consider adding algae eaters siamese algae eaters, shrimp like ghost and Amano, Amano shrimp, and snails (mystery, nerite).
+Alternatively, try these lights to prevent algae.

 How to Light Your Aquarium While Away on Vacation